Skip to content

 Sprouting broccoli is great to grow in gardens where space is limited, because it produces edible shoots faster and continues producing for longer than heading varieties.
 Although you’ll need to wait longer to harvest heading broccoli varieties, the flavour and freshness of homegrown is well worth the wait!
 If you’re short on space look for varieties with a more compact growth habit or choose sprouting broccoli varieties for a longer harvest period.

-The different variations of broccoli that you can consider growing in Australia:
+The different variations of broccoli that you can consider growing are:

 3. Romanesco Broccoli (Brassica oleracea var. italica 'Romanesco'): This unique variety is famous for its stunning appearance.
-It forms a mesmerizing chartreuse head with intricate spiraling cones.
+It forms a mesmerising chartreuse head with intricate spiraling cones.
 Romanesco broccoli has a nutty and slightly spicy flavor.
-It is a popular choice among chefs and adds an attractive touch to dishes and salads.

 When choosing which variations to grow, consider your personal taste preferences, the climate of your region, and the specific growing requirements of each type.
 Experimenting with different variations can add variety and excitement to your broccoli harvests.